 The event has been organised to pray for the revival of Christianity in the British Isles and is inspired by similar events in Poland and Ireland.
-Three venues have been confirmed within our diocese and the organisers hope more will sign up.
+Four venues have been confirmed within our diocese and the organisers hope more will sign up.

 Bishop Terry is hoping Catholics in our diocese will turn out in numbers to support the initiative.